clvarley/cache/README.md

 working with some of the more common cache types as straightforward and less finicky as possible.

+For developers working with frameworks that offer dependency injection, all cache adapters adhere to a shared [CacheInterface](docs/CacheInterface.md) contract, allowing you to build (and type hint) against the abstract interface instead of the concrete implementation.

 The adapters currently available are:

 * [FileCache](docs/FileCache.md)